The biggest challenge for BRICS success? Big brother China

 An avalanche of Chinese manufactured imports into Brazil over the last three years prompted the South American country to raise trade barriers to keep its manufacturers from going under.

-In private, other members have frowned at China's slow-moving liberalisation of its currency, the yuan, which makes its exports much cheaper.
+In private, other members have frowned at China's slow-moving liberalization of its currency, the yuan, which makes its exports much cheaper.

 So officials from the other smaller economies have tried to prevent China from growing too powerful in the new institutions.
 The bank's internal rules seek to prevent any single member from holding too much sway.